agoryaeva/fratons2atoms/README.md

 - **Filter 2:**
 selecting the nodes of fratons that are best candidates for being identified as atoms.

 The local maxima of the atomic densities are extracted using a 3D window around a node of the simulation grid.
-The size of the window is controlleded by the input parameter `size_window`.
+The size of the window is controlled by the input parameter `size_window`.
 The real dimensions of the of the 3D window correspond to `2* size_window+1` along each side.

 - **Filter 3**
-computing "smooth" atomic coodinates (e.g., coordinates that are not nesesserely locted on to the nodes of the grid).
+computing "smooth" atomic coodinates (e.g., coordinates that are not necessarily locted on to the nodes of the grid).

 The final coordinates are obtained using a decreasing weighted average.
 The "smoothening" is controlled by the two exponents: `mu` and `nu` and by the size `m_grid` of the selected area for "smoothening"